ch4ndua/301-Days-Of-Code/README.md

 Of course, my friend!
 Most people doing **#100DaysOfCode** are also doing **#301DaysOfCode**.

-**#100DaysOfCode** is focused on getting you to form a coding habit, which is awesome, but requires you to know Git right from the start.
+**#100DaysOfCode** is focused on getting you to form a coding habit, which is awesome.

 **#301DaysOfCode** is focused on taking you from knowing nothing to landing a developer job within a year.